 For example, it would be really cool to be able to go into an article

-buffer, type M-x nndoc-show-markers RET
+buffer, type M-x nndoc-show-markers RET, and see

-colorization that describes how nndoc
+colorization that describes how nndoc parsed the buffer.

 Maybe someday.